We have no positive information on the births of Alexander Grewer or Flora Paterson.

 We are quite positive these are William (Grewer) Gruer's parents as he named his first daughter, Flora, likely after his mother.
 He, also, named another daughter, Isabella Stewart Gruer, after a brother and sister we found.

-We found eight children born to Alexander and Flora.
+We found nine children born to Alexander and Flora.
 All were born in Dundee, Angus, Scotland.

 Alexander Grewer Born September 8, 1800

 William Grewer Born August 2, 1802

 Flora Gruar Born March 17, 1810